microsoft/semantic-kernel/docs/decisions/0032-agents.md

 ## Agents Overview
 Fundamentally an agent possesses the following characteristics:
-- Identity: How one agent differentiated from another within a conversation.
+- Identity: Allows each agent to be uniquely identified.
 - Behavior: The manner in which an agent participates in a conversation
 - Interaction: That an agent behavior is in response to other agents or input.